- Home

 Market Concentration & Characteristics

-The chart below illustrates the relationship between industry concentration, industry characteristics, and industry participants.
+The chart below illustrates the relationship between industry concentration, characteristics, and participants.
 The x-axis represents the level of industry concentration, ranging from low to high.
-The y-axis represents various industry characteristics, including industry competition, level of partnerships & collaboration activities, degree of innovation, impact of regulations, and regional expansion.
+The y-axis represents various industry characteristics, including industry competition, levels of partnerships & collaboration, degree of innovation, impact of regulations, and regional expansion.
 The AI in medical imaging market is fragmented, with several emerging solution providers dominating the market.
 The degree of innovation and impact of regulations on industry is high.
 The level of merger & acquisition activities is moderate.
-Moreover, the regional expansion of industry is high.
+Moreover, industry expansion is high in the region.

-The AI in medical imaging market experiences a high degree of innovation driven by technological advancements.
-The increasing adoption of artificial intelligence in imaging diagnostics supports new innovations in the market.For instance, in June 2025, Perimeter Medical Imaging AI launched the OCT-Tissue Surveillance Registry to collect extensive images and data from surgical procedures utilizing their imaging technology.
-This registry is expected to enhance the AI deep-learning model for future product development, improving clinical care and patient outcomes in cancer surgery.
+The AI in medical imaging industry experiences a high degree of innovation driven by technological advancements.
+The increasing adoption of artificial intelligence in imaging diagnostics supports innovations in the market.For instance, in June 2025, Perimeter Medical Imaging AI launched the OCT-Tissue Surveillance Registry to collect extensive images and data from surgical procedures utilizing their imaging technology.
+This registry is expected to enhance the AI deep learning model for future product development, thereby improving clinical care and patient outcomes in cancer surgery.

-The industry is experiencing a moderate level of merger and acquisition activities undertaken by several key players.
+The industry is experiencing moderate levels of merger and acquisition activity driven by several key players.
 This is due to the desire to gain a competitive advantage in the industry, enhance technological capabilities, and consolidate in a rapidly growing market.
 For instance, in April 2025, imaging center operator RadNet agreed to acquire breast imaging AI vendor iCAD for USD 103 million.
 The acquisition aims to accelerate global leadership in AI-powered breast cancer screening, combining advanced risk evaluation, breast density assessment, and arterial calcification classification to improve diagnostic accuracy and patient outcomes.

 The FDA in the U.S. has established guidelines for AI-based tools.
 Regulations such as the Health Insurance Portability and Accountability Act (HIPAA) and the General Data Protection Regulation (GDPR) in Europe influence data usage and sharing.
 Compliance with international standards such as the International Organization for Standardization (ISO) is necessary for market access and is expected to impact product development processes.